-1 Time-to-fill and time-to-hire
+1. Time-to-fill and time-to-hire

 Time-to-fill and time-to-hire are two of the most important recruitment metrics-but they're not the same.
-The difference is small but meaningful.
+The difference is small but meaningful, especially since recruiting costs are so high.
+And the more time you spend on interviews, the more expensive the process becomes.